moritzh/prusaconnect-camera-connector/README.md

 ![image](docs/img2.png)

 For fingerprint, you can use pretty much a random 20-character string, though using a UUID is probably safest.

+Simply run the command, it'll then periodically capture images and upload them.

+`./prusaconnect-camera-connector`

+Notes:
+* The Section title in the config file doesn't matter.
+Can be [Camera0] or [Sunshine] or anything else.
+* The captured files are temporarily saved inside `/tmp`.
+* There's no command line options.
+Just use the config file.

 ### Config File Location